aneoconsulting/ArmoniK.Infra/charts/airgap.md

   output directory.
-It packages the charts a user installs directly: `armonik`, `armonik-operators`, the three plane charts, `armonik-dependencies` and `activemq`. `armonik-common` is a library every consumer vendors, so it ships inside the others rather than on its own. `activemq` is on its own version track and keeps its `Chart.yaml` version whatever `-v` says, so it is the one archive whose name does not carry the build version.
+It packages the charts a user installs directly: `armonik`, `armonik-operators`, the three plane charts, `armonik-dependencies` and `activemq`. `armonik-common` is a library every consumer vendors, so it ships inside the others rather than on its own.

 ## Installing from an archive